The Growing Friends monthly meetings are the place to learn how to propagate and grow Australian native plants.

 Propagated plants are grown in a shade house, beside the Banks Building, set aside by the Gardens just for the Growing Friends.
 Set-up costs are paid by the Friends.

 Plants propagated by the Growing Friends are offered for sale to the public at very popular plant sales in spring and autumn each year.
-Most sales bring in $4,000 to $5,000 which is used by the Friends to support the Botanic Gardens.
+Most sales bring in around $4,000 which is used by the Friends to support the Botanic Gardens.
 Sales are publicised on this website and in the press.